-Make a bird feeder to hang on our trees.
+I love the idea of making a bird feeder as a gift for the birds!
 We’ve strung cheerios, spread bird seed and lard on a bagel and dipped pine cones in peanut butter and seeds.
 It really is nice to think of our feathered friends this time of year.

 The Holidays are a great excuse for me to get crafty with my kids–as if I need an excuse!
 I treasure projects from past years and love to get my kids in that industrious elf mood.

-Decorate your room for the holidays.
 This one is new for us this year.
 I plan to visit a few thrift stores to buy garland and lights for the boys to string around their rooms.
-The dollar store is a great place to go, too.
+The Dollar Store is a great place to go, too.